 - Clerkship Calendar

-- Delays and Absences: If there is a reasonable explanation for a delay in reporting (e.g., auto accident, illness, or similar reason), the student is to contact the preceptor, the Regional Coordinator and the OSU Rural Health Office immediately.
+- Delays and Absences: If there is a reasonable explanation for a delay in reporting (e.g., auto accident, illness, or similar reason), the student is to contact the preceptor and the OSU Rural Health Office immediately.
 If a student is absent for any reason (or multiple reasons) or will be missing a required event he/she is required to complete an Exception to the Rotation Application with the preceptor's signature and submit it to the Center for Rural Health for the course coordinator's approval.
 If approved, make up may be required.

 50% = Student Performance Evaluation by preceptor

-15% = Case Presentation
+20% = Case Presentation

 - Course requirement: Must be passed with a 70 percent or higher to pass this course.
 Letter grades of A, B, C, or U will be assigned according to procedures outlined in the student handbook.

-- Student Performance Evaluation: At the completion of the Community Clinic clerkship, the preceptor will evaluate the student's performance on clinical activities and other activities of the rotation on the student performance evaluation form.
-The final (overall) clerkship grade will be determined and issued by the Course Coordinator following the completion of the rotation.
+- Student Performance Evaluation: At the completion of the Community Clinic rotation, the preceptor will evaluate the student's performance on clinical activities and other activities of the rotation on the student performance evaluation in E-Value.

-- Students are held accountable for the non-cognitive academic standards as the standard of professionalism for their conduct.
+- Academic Standards: Students are held accountable for the non-cognitive academic standards as the standard of professionalism for their conduct.
 A grade of S (satisfactory) or N (needs improvement) is determined by the Course Coordinator based upon evaluation of the student by the preceptor and other course participation factors.

 - A grade of "I" (Incomplete) may be assigned if: A student is unable to complete the course requirement of approved 100% attendance.
 The Course Coordinator recommends an extension of the student's Clerkship and sets forth reasoning for the recommended extension.
 The student fails to submit the required paperwork.

 - Grievance Authority: Grievance of a rotation, performance evaluation, or course grade should start with the Course Coordinator.
 The final grading authority will be with the CourseCoordinator.

 - Rotation Objectives